 Megan Roberts is the Associate Director of Programs and Finance for the Sewanee Writers’ Conference administrator.
-A 2003 graduate of the University of the South, she is currently completing her MFA in fiction with the Sewanee School of Letters.
+A 2003 graduate of the University of the South, she received her MFA in fiction from the Sewanee School of Letters in 2013.
 She lives in Sewanee with her husband Haynes and daughter Millie.

-Adam Latham, admissions and creative writing administrator of the Sewanee Writers' Conference, graduated from the University of the South in 2003 and attended the Conference as a Sewanee Scholar in fiction.
+Adam Latham, admissions and creative writing administrator of the Sewanee Writers' Conference, graduated from the University of the South and attended the Conference as a Sewanee Scholar in fiction.
 He holds a master's degree in publishing from New York University, where he received the Oscar Dystel Fellowship.
 His publishing and marketing experience includes working as director of development for Folio Literary Management.

-Amy Arthur's work has appeared in the Birmingham Poetry Review, Iron Horse Literary Review, and Mead Magazine.
-She is pursuing an MFA in poetry at Johns Hopkins University, where she also works as an editorial assistant for The Hopkins Review.
+Amy Arthur’s work has appeared in the Birmingham Poetry Review, Iron Horse Literary Review, and Mead Magazine.
+She holds an MFA in poetry from Johns Hopkins University, where she also teaches and works as an editorial assistant to The Hopkins Review.
 During the summer she serves as Summer Director for the Sewanee Young Writers' Conference.

 Samuel Fox is an assistant at the Union Literary Agency in New York and previously served as an intern with The Paris Review.
 He is a 2012 graduate of the University of the South, where he worked on staff at the Sewanee School of Letters, the Sewanee Young Writers' Conference, and the University Writing Center.